torognes/vsearch/man/formats/vsearch-sff.5.md

 # DESCRIPTION

-Standard flowgram format (sff), used by Roche 454 and Ion Torrent
+Standard flowgram format (sff), used by Roche 454 and Ion Torrent PGM

 (complete description of the SFF format, hard to find on the web)